-LISTING OF MODERATE SECURITY CONTROL BASELINE AND TAILORING ACTIONS

-This appendix provides a complete listing of the security controls in the NIST Special Publication 800-53 moderate baseline, one of the sources along with FIPS Publication 200, for the security requirements described in Chapter Three.
+LISTING OF MODERATE SECURITY CONTROL BASELINE AND TAILORING ACTIONS his appendix provides a complete listing of the security controls in the NIST Special Publication 800-53 moderate baseline, one of the sources along with FIPS Publication 200, for the security requirements described in Chapter Three.
 Tables E-1 through E-17 contain the tailoring actions (by family) that have been carried out on the security controls in the moderate baseline in accordance with the tailoring criteria established by NIST and NARA.
-33 The tailoring actions facilitated the development of the CUI derived security requirements which supplement the basic security requirements obtained from the security requirements in FIPS Publication 200.
-34
+The tailoring actions facilitated the development of the CUI derived security requirements which supplement the basic security requirements obtained from the security requirements in FIPS Publication 200.
+The security requirements obtained from the security requirements in FIPS Publication 200.